Donate a day of education to a student

 Senegal

 A country in western Africa, bordered by the Atlantic Ocean.
-It became independent of France on the 4th of April 1960.
+It became independent of France on April 4, 1960.
 It is one of the most politically stable countries in Africa.
 Nevertheless, it remains among the countries with the lowest level of social development.
-Almost a half of the country’s area is occupied by farming land, but farming is becoming increasingly difficult due to frequent climate shocks.
+Almost half of the country’s area is farmland, but agriculture is becoming increasingly difficult due to frequent climate shocks.
 The highest temperature of 48.8 °C has been recorded in Matam.

 Overview:

-• 44% of the working population is engaged in farming
+• about 22% of the employed population works in agriculture

 We pay for education of